 A hernia repair is a common but major surgery with significant risks and potential complications.
-You may have less invasive treatment options available depending on your circumstances.
-You should consider getting a second opinion about all your treatment choices before having a hernia repair.
+You may have less invasive treatment options available.
+Consider getting a second opinion about all of your treatment choices before having a hernia repair.

 Types of hernia repair

 - Mesh repairs use a mesh plug to cover and strengthen the weakened area of muscle or tissue.

 - Suture repairs use stitches to strengthen the tissues around the weakened area.

 Why is a hernia repair performed?

 Your doctor may recommend a hernia repair to treat hernias causing pain or other symptoms.
 Hernias occur in any area of your abdominal (belly) wall.
 However, the most common sites are in the groin (inguinal hernia), at the naval (umbilical hernia), or at a previous surgical incision site.

 Nonsurgical treatment, or watchful waiting, may be an option for adults with hernias that are not causing symptoms.
 Without surgery, however, the hernia will grow larger over time.
 Sometimes, it can become trapped (incarcerated) outside your abdominal wall.
 This can cut off the blood supply to the hernia, resulting in a strangulated hernia.
 This requires urgent surgical repair.
 Symptoms of an incarcerated hernia include nausea, vomiting, pain, and color changes in the bulging area.